 - All Workers must practice good hygiene to prevent spread and infection.
 This includes washing hands often with soap, using hand sanitiser - All Workers must practice social distancing, where instructed by HOBART, the government, or other regulatory agencies, and avoid contact with other persons - Workers that use devices to capture signatures, must sign on behalf of the customer - Workers must confirm with site if the machine has been used to sanitise items used by people with confirmed cases of the infectious disease.
-If so, the machine should be run for 15 minutes empty, and any surfaces that may have been exposed to the infectious disease should be sanitised - Workers must use any PPE required by site - Any Workers that have travelled interstate or overseas recently, must advise management.
-This will be maintained in a register - Workers may be required to self-isolate, where further isolation is necessary to prevent spread, or where a Worker is at higher risk of infection - If Workers are required to self-isolate for any reason, this must be followed, as per guidance material provided by HOBART, the government, or other regulatory agencies - If Workers are required to stay at home during this emergency, HOBART will ensure the worker has provisions to work from home including office equipment such as laptop, monitor, mouse, keyboard, phone, and other items where not available at the home - Workers who have had close contact with someone who has had a confirmed case of an infectious disease over the last 14 days, must alert their management, and must ensure they follow all recommendations including self-isolation - HOBART will ensure all workers have access to the Flu Vaccine, and are encouraged to receive this.
+If so, the machine should be run for 15 minutes empty, and any surfaces that may have been exposed to the infectious disease should be sanitised - Workers must use any PPE required by site - Workers may be required to self-isolate, where further isolation is necessary to prevent spread, or where a Worker is at higher risk of infection - If Workers are required to self-isolate for any reason, this must be followed, as per guidance material provided by HOBART, the government, or other regulatory agencies - If Workers are required to stay at home during this emergency, HOBART will ensure the worker has provisions to work from home including office equipment such as laptop, monitor, mouse, keyboard, phone, and other items where not available at the home - Workers who have had close contact with someone who has had a confirmed case of an infectious disease over the last 14 days, must alert their management, and must ensure they follow all recommendations including self-isolation - HOBART will ensure all workers have access to the Flu Vaccine, and are encouraged to receive this.
 Compliance to this requirement will be maintained in a register - HOBART will ensure that all workers have adequate space to work, so they are not in close proximity with other workers